Want to become a successful entrepreneur? Follow these tips

 Have a plan

-Starting out with a business plan is considered crucial to success.
-But continuing with a plan is just as important.
-All too often, we write a plan for our launch… then tuck it away in a drawer never to be seen again.
+Starting out with a business plan is crucial to success.
+However, continuing with a well-defined plan is just as important.
+All too often, we create a plan for our launch but then tuck it away, never to be revisited.
+Without clear direction and goals, it’s easy for your business to go astray.

 Photo by Christina